Back to Blogs

 Flow chart showing the three sampling methods

-Active learning query strategies typically involve evaluating the informativeness of the unlabeled samples, which can either be generated synthetically or sampled from a given distribution.
-In general, these strategies can be categorized into different query strategy frameworks, each with a unique process for selecting the most informative sample.
+Active learning query strategies typically evaluate the informativeness of the unlabeled samples, which can be generated synthetically or sampled from a given distribution.

 By identifying the framework that best fits a particular problem, machine learning researchers and practitioners can make informed decisions about which query strategy to use to maximize the effectiveness of the active learning approach.